oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 of the *JSON Abstract Data Notation* [[JADN](#jadn-v10)] information modeling language in the creation and use of IMs.

+## 1.1 Background: Motivation for JADN

+This section provides the background for the creation of JADN as an information modeling language for a spectrum of applications.

+### 1.1.1 Information Models and Data Models

 Internet Engineering Task Force (IETF) [RFC 3444](#rfc3444), "On the Difference between Information Models and Data Models", says: